May 2025 - NVT HARVEST REPORT

 Cargill specialty canola hybrid

-AGT-Insurgent TT(PBR)Australian Grain Technologies Pty Ltd11
+AGT-Insurgent TTAustralian Grain Technologies Pty Ltd11

 - The highest yielding triazine tolerant (TT), open pollinated (OP) canola in AGT and NVT trials